-Spearmint tea has diverse properties and chemical components that inhibit microbial, bacterial activity, tumours, oxidative stress and even ageing symptoms.
+Spearmint tea has diverse properties and chemical components that inhibit microbial, bacterial activity, tumors, oxidative stress, and even aging symptoms.
 Here are some important benefits of spearmint tea.

 Regular intake of spearmint tea may reduce stiffness or joint pain caused by arthritis.
 Spearmint tea is high in rosmarinic acid (anti-oxidant) content.
 In a study, 62 individuals suffering from knee osteoarthritis spent 16 weeks consuming tea steeped with high rosA spearmint twice a day.
 The results showed a significant decrease in the pain score, physical disability score and stiffness from week 0-16.
 Hence this is a crucial benefit of spearmint tea as it may have pain-relieving effects.

-The leaves of the spearmint plant contain menthol which works as a natural relaxing component.
+The leaves of the spearmint plant contain menthol, which works as a natural relaxing component.
 Drinking the tea may stimulate the GABA activity as the herb binds with the receptors in the brain and provides a sedative effect releasing the body of stress.
-Thus daily consumption of spearmint tea may help you to calm your nerves plus alleviate you of anxiety.
+Thus daily consumption of spearmint tea may help you to calm your nerves plus alleviate your anxiety.
 After Work, add Spearmint tea to your diet, a choice you definitely won’t regret!

-The major component of spearmint is terpenoid carvone which supports in inhibition of tumours.
+The major component of spearmint is terpenoid carvone which supports in inhibition of tumors.
 Perillyl alcohol concentration in spearmint extracts regulates cell substances involved in cell growth in a positive manner.
 Due to the abundance of carvone, spearmint has even been used for antimicrobial activities.
-So, have your spearmint tea and save yourself of maladies.
+So, have your spearmint tea and save yourself from maladies.

-Irritable Bowel Syndrome is a disorder of the small intestine that causes stomach ache.
-This herbal tea may reduce indigestion, flatulence, bloating especially for people affected with IBS.
-Compound Carvone inhibits the muscle contraction in the digestive tract.
+Irritable Bowel Syndrome is a disorder of the small intestine that causes stomach aches.
+This herbal tea may reduce indigestion, flatulence, bloating, especially for people affected with IBS.
+Compound Carvone inhibits muscle contraction in the digestive tract.

 These are some very useful benefits of spearmint tea.